Disco Bloodbath

-Disco Bloodbath: A Fabulous but True Tale of Murder in Clubland is a 1999 memoir written by James St. James about his life as a Manhattan celebutante and club kid.
+Disco Bloodbath: A Fabulous but True Tale of Murder in Clubland is a 1999 memoir written by James St. James about his life as a Manhattan celebutante and Club Kid.
 The book specifically chronicles his friend Michael Alig's rise to fame, and Alig and his roommate's subsequent murder of fellow club kid and drug dealer Andre "Angel" Melendez.
-St. James was Alig's mentor, rival, and collaborator in the Manhattan party scene, and was familiar with many of its key figures.
-The memoir was later retitled Party Monster, after the 2003 motion picture of that name starring Macaulay Culkin, Seth Green, Chloë Sevigny, and Marilyn Manson.
+St. James was Alig's mentor, rival, and collaborator in the Manhattan party scene and was familiar with many of its key figures.
+The memoir was later retitled Party Monster after the 2003 motion picture of that name starring Macaulay Culkin, Seth Green, Chloë Sevigny, and Marilyn Manson.

-Disco Bloodbath has since gone out of print and often goes for several hundred dollars in auctions.
+Disco Bloodbath has since gone out of print.
 It was only printed three times: in 1999, twice in paperback with different colored jackets, and once in hardcover.
 It was reprinted in 2003 under the title Party Monster - The Fabulous but True Tale of Murder in Clubland (ISBN 0-684-85764-2); paperbacks are widely available.